-- 24. Indicate on a graph of the circular flows in the market economy, the real and money flows in which the following items belong: - a.
+23. On a graph of the circular flows in the market economy, indicate the real and money flows in which the following items belong:

+a.
 You buy an iPad from the Apple Store.

-Figure 2.7 shows the circular flows in a market economy.
+Figure 2.10 shows the circular flows in a market economy.
 Your purchase of an iPad from Apple is the purchase of a good from a firm.
-This flow is the black arrow labelled a in the figure.
-When you pay for the iPad, the money flow is the grey arrow in the opposite direction to the black arrow labelled a.
+This flow is in the black arrow indicated by point a in the figure.
+When you pay for the iPad, the corresponding money flow is in the grey arrow in the opposite direction to the black arrow labeled a.